Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Proof of Theorem for general , and the case of

-By Corollary \ref{corollary fw(1) denominator divides poincare} and Propositions \ref{prop phi1 existence} and \ref{prop phi_1=phi inverse}, $a_{1,x}$ is a rational function of $\bq$ for all $w$.
+\begin{theorem} Let $\Waff$ be of type $\tilde{A}_n$.
+Then statements 1 and 2 in the statement of Theorem \ref{thm general G denominators} are true, together with a stronger version of statement 3: Let $u=(r_1,\dots, r_k)$ be a unipotent conjugacy class in $\GL_n(\C)$.
+Let $d$ be a distinguished involution in the two-sided cell $\cc(u)\subset\Waff(\GL_n)$ corresponding to $u$.
+Let $\pi$ be the unique family of parabolic inductions that $t_d$ does not annihilate.
+Then $\rank\pi(t_d)=1$. \end{theorem} \begin{proof} By Corollary \ref{corollary fw(1) denominator divides poincare} and Propositions \ref{prop phi1 existence} and \ref{prop phi_1=phi inverse}, $a_{1,x}$ is a rational function of $\bq$ for all $w$.
 Then equation \eqref{prop lands in completion final} implies that $a_{x,w}$, being a sum of rational functions with Laurent polynomial coefficients, is a rational function of $\bq$ for all $x$.
 The same equation, together with the fact that $J_\cc$ is a two-sided ideal for each cell $\cc$ shows that the denominator of $a_{x,w}$ depends only on the two-sided cell containing $w$.
 This proves the first claim.
-The second claim now follows from the first claim and the first statement of Corollary \ref{corollary fw(1) denominator divides poincare} and the fact that $\Waff$ has finitely-many two-sided cells. \end{proof} \begin{cor} Let $u=(r_1,\dots, r_k)$ be a unipotent conjugacy class in $\GL_n(\C)$.
-Let $d$ be a distinguished involution in the two-sided cell $\cc(u)\subset\Waff(\GL_n)$ corresponding to $u$.
-Let $\pi$ be the unique family of parabolic inductions that $t_d$ does not annihilate.
-Then $\rank\pi(t_d)=1$. \end{cor} \begin{proof} Let $u=(r_1,\dots, r_k)$.
-We have $\pi=\Ind_P^G(\St_{M_P}\otimes\nu)$, for the unique Levi $M_P$ such that $u$ is distinguished in $M_P^\vee$, and as $\dim\St_{M_P}^I=1$, clearly we have
+The second claim now follows from the first claim and the first statement of Corollary \ref{corollary fw(1) denominator divides poincare} and the fact that $\Waff$ has finitely-many two-sided cells.